-As noted in Appendix C, Fitch has specifically stated that "...Pension and OPEB liabilities are not directly included in the calculation of an issuer's debt ratios", acknowledging that such benefits represent a more variable commitment to future payments than bonded debt.
+Fitch has specifically stated that "...Pension and OPEB liabilities are not directly included in the calculation of an issuer's debt ratios", acknowledging that such benefits represent a more variable commitment to future payments than bonded debt.

-In March 2011, Moody's released a Special Comment in which they combined the debt and pension liabilities of the U.S. States in an effort to improve transparency to investors by facilitating comparative credit assessments of the states.
-Moody's provided the same debt ratios included in its annual State Debt Medians Report, revised to include each state's pension and OPEB liabilities.
+In June 2015, Standard & Poor's released a Special Comment in which they stated that "Pension Funding Status Plays a Significant Role in a State's Creditworthiness".
+In November 2014 Moody's provided a report on State pension systems and funding practices including each state's pension and OPEB liabilities.
 Moody's contends this information allows investors to gain a better sense of each state's long-term obligations as a portion of available revenue and taxing capacity.
 However, the inherent flaw in providing this information - which Moody's recognizes - is the differing assumptions used by each state in determining its liability.